zscaler/zscaler-vse-azurerm-deploy/README.md

 Zscaler hosts its VHD images in multiple storage accounts across different regions.
 This template is configured in way, where the administrator can select which region, the VHD image must be tranferred from.
 We recommend that you select the storage closer to the region where the resource group and storage account will be located.
 The following options are available in the drop down menu when deploying the template via the Azure Template wizard:

-- ``zsprod``: North America Region
-- ``zsprodau``: Australia Region
-- ``zsprodeu``: Europe Region
 - ``zsprodwestus``: Western USA
 - ``zsprodwesteu``: Western Europe

-The following options must be used specifically by Governement customers.

-- ``zsgovnsstexas``: Texas
-- ``zsgovnssarizona``: Arizona
-- ``zsgovnssiowa``: Iowa
-- ``zsgovnssvirginia``: Virginia

-> **Note** Note that choosing a government region for deployment in an enterprise Azure Account is not supported and will cause the template deployment to fail.

 > **Note** Each region requires authentication via dedicated SAS Token.
 Please contact Zscaler Support to obtain the necessary SAS token, by providing the name of the region where you want to download the VHD image from.

 ## Support and Reporting Issues

 Support for this ARM template is made available exclusively through Github repo issue tracking.
 You are also welcome to contact the contributors directly via their provided contact information.
-If you find a bug, please open an issue against this repo [here](https://github.com/zscaler/nss-azure-deploy/issues).
+If you find a bug, please open an issue against this repo [here](https://github.com/zscaler/zscaler-vse-azurerm-deploy/issues).

 ## Contributors